Santa Tecla, El Salvador: El Carmen Cathedral

 Santa Tecla is home to the church Iglesia El Carmen, an architectural relic of the nineteenth century.
 This temple was erected between 1856 and 1914.
 It has a characteristic neo-Gothic style with structures carved in wood and walls made of brick and talpetate (material made from volcanic ash).

-It houses 3 stunning historical bells that echoed throughout Santa Tecla.
-Each one with its own name (appointed on behalf of the contributors to the temple) Carmela, forged in 1908, “La Chaleca” made in 1918, and “Corazón”, made in 1923.
+It houses three stunning historical bells that echoed throughout Santa Tecla, each with its own name (appointed on behalf of the contributors to the temple): Carmela, forged in 1908, "La Chaleca", made in 1918, and "Corazón", made in 1923.

 The 2001 earthquakes seriously damaged the structure.
-The temple was given an uninhabitable status by experts.
+The church was given an uninhabitable status by experts.

 Parks and plazas

 Daniel Hernandez Town Square

-Located along the Pan-American highway in downtown Santa Tecla, Daniel Hernández is a place to relax and enjoy the city's history.
+Located along the Pan-American Highway in downtown Santa Tecla, Daniel Hernández is a place to relax and enjoy the city's history.

 Some of the highlights to be found within the square include:

-A monument to the memory of Daniel Hernandez; a teacher who at the early age of fifteen was considered an expert on subjects as diverse as mathematics, geography, astronomy and chemistry.
-Hernandez, from whom the square receives its name, also contributed to the foundation and design of the streets of Villa Santa Tecla, which at the time was meant to be the new capital of El Salvador.
-Hernandez also promoted community development projects such as the installation of water services and the first illuminated plaza in the city; he was also one of the founders of San Rafael Hospital (located on the outskirts of Santa Tecla).
-On July 16, 1896, Hernandez died in the city he helped to build.
+A monument to the memory of Daniel Hernández, a teacher who at the early age of fifteen was considered an expert on subjects as diverse as mathematics, geography, astronomy and chemistry.
+Hernández also contributed to the foundation and design of the streets of Villa Santa Tecla, which at the time was meant to be the new capital of El Salvador.
+Hernández promoted community development projects such as the installation of water services and the first illuminated plaza in the city; he was also one of the founders of San Rafael Hospital (located on the outskirts of Santa Tecla).
+On 16 July 1896, Hernández died in the city he helped to build.